 B Cells Produce Antibodies

 B lymphocytes, or B cells, are formed in the marrow of the large bones in the body, and are responsible for the production of antibodies.
 There are receptors on the surface of the B cells where the antigens circulating through the body will attach.
-One of the functions of B cells is the production of immunoglobulins, one of which is IgM.
+One of the functions of B cells is the production of immunoglobulins, including the IgM antibodies.